 While these ideas seem convincing at first sight, it still has to be seen whether extreme individualization of the learning process will stand the test of time.
 What to do, for example, if a child is heavily demotivated and does not progress in any modules in the Khan system?
 In a regular school, a demotivated child – if attendance is obligatory – will still be exposed to the classroom environment and pick up something just by being there.
 Moreover, the rather joyless experience of not performing well in a group of pupils with whom one is sitting in a room, being one of those who “do not get it”, may create some healthy pressure to catch up with the others.
 If, on the other hand, a child is just sitting in front of a computer screen, the negative feeling of being an underperformer may be rather abstract, easily forgotten when the child dulls their mind with the next computer game.
 This problem is not as severe in the Steve Jobs School, but also here there is a risk that extreme individualization reduces competitive pressure and gives every student the feeling that s/he is doing well when pursuing their individualized curriculum.
 Yet, the merciless ranking of different students according to the same standards and curriculum, showing some children very bluntly that they are not doing well, may have its merits too.

 The second author of this article experimented in one of his courses with the so-called “flipped classroom” approach, where the information absorption is done at home by the students independently by watching videos and reading texts.
-The time in the classroom is filled with discussions, group work, and problem solving.
-There is definitely something ingenious to this approach, yet it turned out that also here, practice may not always live up to the promises of the abstract concept.
+The time in the classroom is filled with discussions, group work, and problem-solving.
+There is definitely something ingenious to this approach, yet it turned out that also here, the practice may not always live up to the promises of the abstract concept.

 For example, students were not necessarily eager to read at home.
 They did not always see great benefit in a classroom discussion or group work, in particular in view of the upcoming exams, where the emphasis was put on formalized and replicable skills and knowledge.
 There are definitely students who just want to get stuff explained in a rather straightforward manner, with the interaction limited to the possibility of asking questions if something was not well-understood.